Quick Start Guide: Welcome to Your Security Awareness Platform đź‘‹

 Need help?
 See our How to Create a Training Campaign guide.

-Once your first campaign is launched, new learners will automatically receive two system emails:
+When your first campaign launches, new learners automatically receive:

 Missed the 7-day window?
-Use our How to Resend Learner Welcome Emails guide, much smoother than sending everyone through password reset.
+See our How to Resend Learner Welcome Emails guide - much smoother than sending everyone through password reset.

 Numbers don't lie.
 Regularly check your progress: